ChristineTham/christham-hugo/content/en/privacy-policy/index.md

 images: []
 ---

-__TLDR__: We do not use cookies and we do not collect any personal data.
-I respect your privacy &#8211; I will not monetise your data, and I hope you will do the same for me.
+__TLDR__: I do not use cookies and I do not collect any personal data.

 ## Website visitors